farcasterxyz/contracts/docs/docs.md

 #### Administration

 A recovery proxy can change its `owner`, and may be owned by an EOA, multisig, or smart contract.
 The `owner` of the recovery proxy can change the configured `IdRegistry` address.

+## 1.8.
+Tier Registry

+The Tier Registry contract lets addresses purchase a subscription tier for an fid for a certain amount of time.
+Time purchased for each tier is additive.
+Each tier is also associated with some metadata including the token payment is accepted in and the price per day.
+Being a member of a tier will guarantee an fid a certain set of additional features on the Farcaster protocol until the time purchased expires.

+### Tiers

+The only tier today is the Pro tier (id 1) which guarantees users on the protocol long casts and 4 embeds.

+### Invariants

+1. Adding a tier: Tier ids are strictly incrementing.
+A new tier will have an id of 1 + the last added tier id.
+2. Deactivating a tier: A tier can only be deactivated if it has been created and isn't already deactivated.
+3. No balance: The contract never holds a payment token balance.
+4. Events: Event invariants are specified in comments above each event.

+### Assumptions

+1. Owner is not malicious.
+2. Payment tokens will not include [weird ERC20s](https://github.com/d-xo/weird-erc20).

+### Migration

+This is the first TierRegistry contract so no migration is required.

+### Upgradeability

+The TierRegistry contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
+In such cases:
+1. A new TierRegistry contract should be deployed in a paused state
+2. The tier metadata (payment token, price, min and max times per purchase) should be manually entered by the owner using `setTier`
+3. The owner should resume the contract

 # 2. L1 Contracts